 Data is everywhere.
 We leave it behind like a breadcrumb trail – we make transactions – data is produced; we surf on the Internet and use applications – again we leave some information about our preferences, interests and activity.

-Data science is a complex field.
+Data science is a complex field (if you need some help come by our Data Science Services page).
 To put it simply, we can say that it’s goal is to extract important information and knowledge from data.
 Data science incorporates mathematics, statistics, computer science and programming, statistical modelling, database technologies, data modelling, artificial intelligence, natural language processing, visualization, and analytics.
 It is a very broad term.

 Why should you be concerned about those terms?